bstewart00/electron-ts-angular-stub/README.md

 Good for the following use cases:
 - Typescript for both the electron and browser application
-- SystemJS + Angular used in the webpage
+- SystemJS, Angular, LESS used in the webpage
-- LESS
 - Typings (not TSD!)
 - Gulp as the build process